BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 ### Parachain

-is a complete blockchain application that lives on top of the Relay Chain.
+A parachain is a complete blockchain that feeds to and from the Relay Chain.
 It is described by Polkadot in his whitepaper as "an application-specific data structure that is globally consistent and validatable."
 Parachain is similar to other blockchain networks like Bitcoin or Ethereum Blockchain.
 Polkadot is unique in that it can contain multiple blockchains within itself.
 Hypothetically, you can house both the Bitcoin and Ethereum blockchains within itself and place each as a Parachain.

 ### Parathreads